joyent/triton-kbmapi/docs/index.md

 All the recovery token requests are authenticated using the 9e key of the PIV token the recovery token(s) belong to.

+Creating/updating recovery tokens have some rules regarding existing recovery tokens for a given PIV Token:

+- When a new recovery token is "created", if is there any existing recovery token for the same PIV Token which hasn't been yet staged or activated, it will be immediately expired.
+- When a new recovery token is "staged", if is there any existing recovery token which hasn't yet been staged, it'll be immediately expired.
+- When a new recovery token is "activated", if is there any existing recovery token which was active, it'll be immediately expired.

 #### ListRecoveryTokens (GET /pivtokens/:guid/recovery-tokens)

 List all the existing recovery tokens for the given PIV Token `:guid`.